1304Prateeek/TheLandingPage/README.md

 # TheLandingPage
-This repository contains the HTML/CSS snippet to create a splash page that looks pretty much similar to the one of the finserv company website, Zerodha.
+This repository contains the HTML/CSS snippet to create a splash page that looks pretty much similar to one of the finserv company website, Zerodha.

 ## Title
 Almost Homepage of Zerodha